-Aggregated data—The view must contain one or more measures that are aggregated using SUM, AVG, COUNT, or COUNTD.
+Aggregated data—The view must contain one or more measures that are aggregated using SUM, AVG, COUNT, COUNTD, or AGG (calculated field).
 At least one dimension must also be present in the view.

-Single data sources only—The data must be drawn from a single data source.
+Single data sources only—The data must be drawn from a single, primary data source.
 Explain Data does not work with blended data sources.

 |Explain Data can't be run in views that use:||

 Explain Data can't be run if you select:

 |Explain Data can't be run when the measure to be used for an explanation:||